 Enzymes have been used unknowingly in food production, e.g. dough making, for centuries.
 They can be obtained by extraction from plants or animals or by fermentation from micro-organisms.
 They are usually purified but may contain varying traces of the other naturally occurring constituents of these three sources.
 They are normally added to perform a technological function in the manufacture, processing, preparation and treatment of foods.
 Examples include enzymes used to break down the structure of fruit so that manufacturers can extract more juice, or to convert starch into sugar in alcohol production.

 Historically enzymes are considered to be non-toxic and not of safety concern for consumers since they are naturally present in ingredients used to make food.
 However, food enzymes produced industrially by extraction from plant and animal tissues, or by fermentation of microorganisms, are assessed for safety.

-The risk assessment of food enzymes is carried out by EFSA’s Panel on Food Contact Materials, Enzymes, Flavourings and Processing Aids (CEF).
-In 2009, the CEF Panel published guidance to applicants on the data needed for safety evaluation of food enzymes.
-This explains the format of a formal application for the safety assessment of a food enzyme, the administrative and technical data required, and the range of toxicological tests generally required.
-Among the data required, applicants must submit information on the identity of the source materials, the manufacturing process, an assessment of dietary exposure and toxicological data (except in those cases outlined above).
-In 2011, EFSA published a supporting explanatory note that further clarifies and provides practical examples of data requirements.
+The risk assessment of food enzymes is carried out by EFSA’s Panel on Food Contact Materials, Enzymes and Processing Aids (CEP).
+In 2021, the CEP Panel updated the guidance to applicants on technical data needed for the safety evaluation of food enzymes.
+Among the data required, applicants must submit information on the identity of the source organisms, the manufacturing process, an assessment of dietary exposure, and toxicological data.

 EFSA has two main functions in relation to food enzymes: